devejosh/devejosh.github.io/README.md

 # devejosh.github.io

 Thank you for checking this repository.
 This is a very basic (static) portfolio.
-Frills and information will be added as we move forward.
+Frills and information will be added in the future.